View all categories

 • Urge incontinence or overactive bladder is caused by overly active or irritated bladder muscles.
 It’s characterized by sudden, frequent urges to urinate.

-In addition to urinary leakage, some women with urinary incontinence experience other changes to the way they urinate too.
+In addition to urinary leakage during menopause, some women with urinary incontinence experience other changes to the way they urinate too.
 “Some may notice a change in the stream force or direction of their urine, as well as urinary spraying or a sensation of relaxation of the bladder or urethra,” Dr. Dweck says.

 To find the right strategy for addressing your bladder issues, start by talking with your healthcare provider.
 While bringing up urinary leakage can be uncomfortable, your healthcare provider can be an ally for finding effective, personalized solutions.
 “You’re not alone in this incredibly common complaint,” says Dr. Dweck.